 When you start your pursuit for compensation, be assured that we‘re in this together.
 Part of our commitment ensures:

 - There’s no financial risk for pursuing the claim and you won’t be out of pocket as a result of bringing your it forward.
 Only once the case is successfully completed will we look for our expenses.

 - There’ll never be any surprise fees, and when your claim is successful you’ll keep the vast majority of damages awarded. *

-- You’ll receive a high level of skill, legal expertise and advice when pursuing your claim: with nearly 30 years of legal experience, we have a proud history of winning very difficult cases, a lot of which were previously turned down by other law firms.
+- You’ll receive a high level of skill, legal expertise and advice when pursuing your case: with nearly 30 years of legal experience, we have a proud history of winning very difficult cases, a lot of which were previously turned down by other law firms.

 *Full terms & conditions will be in your CFA.